gvwilson/thirdbit/fiction/iffy/index.md

 her voice that of the bewildered little girl she had once been.

 Aunt Naggie hugged her.
 "I'm not gonna let 'em take you," she whispered fiercely in Iffy's ear.
 "I'm not, I'm not, I'm not."

-"I think you gotta,"
-Iffy whispered back,
-squeezing as hard as she could and then letting go.
+"I'm afraid that's not up to you,"
+Doctor Johel said.

 After a moment Aunt Naggie sagged and nodded, her cheek scritching against Iffy's shaved head.